oscar-lima/mobipick_labs_docker/README.md

 - User scripts live in `./scripts/`; edit locally, then use the Scripts toggle to run/stop them inside `mobipick_cmd`.
 - The Sim/Tables/RViz/RQt toggles send output to their named tabs; use `Update Status` if you need to resync button state with running containers.
 - To serve the same controls in a browser start the GUI with `python gui.py --web`.
 The terminal prints the URL (e.g. `http://127.0.0.1:8080`); open it to access the web dashboard.
 Use the layout selector to arrange embedded process logs (one, two, or three columns), toggle individual tabs on/off, or pop any tab into a separate window while the backend continues to manage the ROS processes.
+- When debugging browser connectivity issues run `python gui.py --web --debug`.
+This enables verbose logging in dark green on the terminal and writes a detailed session log to `mobipick_debug.log` for later inspection.

 ## Shutdown
 To stop everything call `docker compose down`.